tHE HEART OF OUR CLUB

-Game Day Leaders oversee basic football drills and small-sided games for our First Kicks (ages 4-6) players each Saturday at Centennial Park
+Game Day Leaders oversee basic football drills and small-sided games for our First Kicks & Mini Football (ages 4-9) players each Saturday at Centennial Park.

 The General of the volunteer army, our grade managers help the Club to place over 1700 players into teams, support teams organizing coaches and answer basic questions around the season.